African pygmy squirrel: Reproduction

 Information regarding the African pygmy squirrel's reproduction has not been fully defined.
 Generally arboreal squirrels have a polygamous mating system, where there is male-male competition for access to females.
-Eventually the female surrenders and mates with the most competitive, and they will mate in a protected area to prevent attacks or threats during copulation.
+Eventually the female mates with the most competitive, and they will mate in a protected area to prevent attacks or threats during copulation.

 The average number of offspring is about 2.
 It has been indicated that breeding occurs early during the year.
 Breeding appears to be concentrated seasonally based on observations of similar squirrel species, but it is not known which season favors breeding.
 Females provide all the parental care for the offspring, but researchers have not defined the details.

 Behavior

 African pygmy squirrels live in trees, they are diurnal squirrels that spend time searching for food, due to their small size.
 They are the only species of squirrels that travel upside down and right-side up along the branches of trees.
 African pygmy squirrels are solitary, but they have been observed with other individuals.
 They do not participate in grouping together to attack predators.